softwaremill/sttp/README.md

 import sttp.client3._
 ```

-Type `sttp.` and see where your IDE’s auto-complete gets you!
+Type `basicRequest.` and see where your IDE’s auto-complete gets you!

 ## Other sttp projects